wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/resolve-windows-10-upgrade-errors/includes/7-troubleshoot-upgrade-issues-using-log-files.md

 :::row-end:::

-To analyze Windows Setup log files, complete following steps:
+To analyze Windows Setup log files, complete following steps:<br>

 1. Determine the Windows Setup error code.
 This code is returned by Windows Setup if the Windows 10 upgrade isn't successful.
 2. Based on the extend code portion of the error code, determine the type and location of a log file to investigate.